darkerbrown/adaptibot-cm3070/GRADER_GUIDE.md

 ---

 ## Notes and Assumptions
+- GPU not required.

-- No MuJoCo or GPU required.
-Runs headless with PyBullet.
+- MuJoCo installs automatically with mujoco==3.3.5; no license setup needed.
 - Use `--render_mode rgb_array` for headless evaluation.
 - Reproducibility: pass a saved `--seed` to repeat behavior on the same machine.
 - Typical runtimes on CPU: